"God ahead, God behind God be on the path I wind… God above, God below God be everywhere I go.” - Celtic Prayer

 Labyrinth and Prayer Garden

 A prayer garden needs no explanation; gardens have been places for prayer and meditation almost since the first flower bloomed on earth.
 They are places to behold the beauty of God and to seek God’s companionship.
-But a labyrinth between 3100 Highland Avenue South and Highland Hall?
 What is that for?